30 hours – Temporary until 31st August 2018 – Term Time Only Including Inset Days .Please Click Here For More Details

 Additional adults (TAs) may be used to deliver specific interventions for pupils with emotional, social or mental health difficulties.
 This could be in the form of Wave 2 (small group) support such as Social Skills groups or in the form of Wave 3 (one-to-one) support such as specific emotional literacy programs.
 TAs may also be directed by class teachers to support pupils within the classroom or to contribute to any individual rewards and consequence programs.

 Support from External Agencies

-Scientia have two specialist SEN Teachers who visit monthly to advise and support school staff with planning provision for pupils with high levels of need.
+Scientia have two specialist SEN Teacher Mrs L.Davies (SENCO) to advise and support school staff with planning provision for pupils with high levels of need.
 For pupils with particularly high levels of need, the school will refer to other external agencies for additional advice and support.
 This will always be done through consultation with parents.
 The external agencies that school may refer to include:

 - Educational Psychologist